 1. EXPERIENCE LEVEL COMMITMENT

-1.1.
-During the Term of the Agreement, as defined in the SaaS Agreement, and with respect to the Licensed Software SwipeGuide shall ensure that the Licensed Software will be provided in accordance with the Service Levels as set out in this Schedule.
+1.1 During the Term of the Agreement, as defined in the Agreement, and with respect to the Licensed Software SwipeGuide shall ensure that the Licensed Software will be provided in accordance with the Service levels as set out in this Schedule.

-1.2.1.
-Any breach by Licensee of the terms and condition of this Agreement;
+- Any breach by the Customer or its Users of the terms and condition of this Agreement;

-1.2.2.
-Any failure of Licensee or its end user to maintain an adequate connection to the internet or other such form of connectivity which Licensee’s products require in order to access the Licensed Software;
+- Any failure of the Customer or its Users to maintain an adequate connection to the internet or other such form of connectivity which the Customer’s products require in order to access the Licensed Software;

-1.2.3.
-Any failure or malfunction of Customer’s products which is not attributable to the Licensed Software;
+- Any failure or malfunction of the Customer’s products which is not attributable to the Licensed Software;

-2.1.
-The availability of the software is the percentage of total possible time per month the Service is available to Customer for use.
+2.1 The availability of the Licensed Software is the percentage of total possible time per month the Service is available to the Customer for use.
 To calculate this, SwipeGuide subtracts the number of downtime minutes from the total possible minutes in a month.

-2.2.
-SwipeGuide guarantees a 99.9% availability of its Service.
-Downtime is the time the service is not available to Customer for use in a given month due to incidents.
+2.2 SwipeGuide guarantees a 99.9% availability of its Service.
+Downtime is the time the Service is not available to the Customer for use in a given month due to incidents.
 Situations that don’t fall under downtime are e.g.:

-- Service degradation of some parts of the SwipeGuide platform, like reduced speed of (up)loading content or sharing of guides.
+- Service degradation of some parts of the SwipeGuide platform, like reduced speed of (up)loading Customer Content or sharing thereof.

-Issues caused by the customer due to non-compliance with the fair use policy, as described in the SaaS Agreement.
+Issues caused by the Customer due to non-compliance with the fair use policy, as described in the Agreement.

 SwipeGuide has availability monitoring in place to keep the pulse of the platform.
-Customer can check the availability via the portal: status.swipeguide.com
+The Customer can check the availability via the portal: status.swipeguide.com

 3. RELEASE MANAGEMENT

-3.1.
-SwipeGuide releases improvements and new functionalities to its Software on a daily basis without scheduled downtime.
+3.1 SwipeGuide releases improvements and new functionalities to the Licensed Software on a daily basis without scheduled downtime.
 Our standard release window for incidental platform maintenance with scheduled downtime is between 00:00 – 03:00 CEST.
 On some occasions, we might need to release outside this window with scheduled downtime.
 In these cases, we will inform you in advance as far as possible.
-Releases of the SwipeGuide Native Apps will be done through the Apple App Store & Google Play.
+Releases of the SwipeGuide native apps will be done through the Apple App Store & Google Play.
 For releases of the native SwipeGuide apps through other stores separate agreements will be made.

 4. SOFTWARE IMPROVEMENTS

-4.1.
-SwipeGuide will automatically make available to Customer new versions, releases, and updates to the Service to add new features, enhance existing features, solve defects and/or errors, keep the platform up-to-date with market developments, or otherwise improve (the operation or functionality of) the Service.
+4.1 SwipeGuide will automatically make available to the Customer new versions, releases, and updates to the Service to add new features, enhance existing features, solve defects and/or errors, keep the platform up-to-date with market developments, or otherwise improve (the operation or functionality of) the Service.
 SwipeGuide will only support the most recent version of the Service.
-SwipeGuide shall make reasonable efforts to ensure that when performing such actions, the impact on Customer and its user(s) is limited.
+SwipeGuide shall make reasonable efforts to ensure that when performing such actions, the impact on the Customer and its User(s) is limited.

 5. INCIDENT MANAGEMENT

 5.2.
-Users with a SwipeGuide User Account can report an incident through the chat in the platform or via email@example.com.
-SwipeGuide needs to know at least the time of the incident, the name of the user, the steps taken getting to the incident and the possible error message.
+Users with a SwipeGuide User account can report an incident through the chat in the platform or via email@example.com.
+SwipeGuide needs to know at least the time of the incident, the name of the User, the steps taken to get to the incident and the possible error message.
 It helps to add a screenshot to illustrate the incident when relevant and communicate the system and browser used.

-- Priority 1 = SwipeGuide is not available to end-users (picked up within 1 hour).
+Priority 1 = the Licensed Software is not available to Users (picked up within 1 hour).

-5.7.
-Reporting user tests the solution.
-The user tests if the incident is solved and reports back an OK to SwipeGuide support.
+5.7 The reporting User tests the solution.
+The User tests if the incident is solved and reports back an OK to SwipeGuide support.

-5.8.
-SwipeGuide Support closes the incident.
-Incidents will be closed, root-cause analysis will be done and the incident is logged for reporting to Customer.
+5.8 SwipeGuide support closes the incident.
+Incidents will be closed, root-cause analysis will be done and the incident is logged for reporting to the Customer.

-6.1.
-Security is important to SwipeGuide.
-Although SwipeGuide doesn’t process personalized end-user data SwipeGuide aims to deliver a secure platform to its users.
-SwipeGuide does this through manual and automated testing before releasing new software.
-SwipeGuide has an authentication process in place for editor and admin users of the platform.
-Also, we provide the software through a secure SSL connection.
-SwipeGuide has a processor agreement that covers all legal aspects of handling user data.
+6.1 Security is important to SwipeGuide.
+SwipeGuide aims to deliver a secure platform to its users.
+SwipeGuide does this through manual and automated testing before releasing New versions of the Licensed Software.
+SwipeGuide has an authentication process in place for editor and admin Users of the platform.
+Also, we provide the Licensed Software through a secure SSL connection.
+SwipeGuide has a data processing agreement that covers all legal aspects of handling user Data.
 Besides this SwipeGuide performs periodical security check-ups that assesses all aspects of the platform (both technical and logical).